mwaoh/mwaoh/README.md

 ### Hi there 👋
 My Name is Joseph Mwaura.
-A Software Developer & Data Scientist.
+An Android Developer & Data Scientist.

- Languages: Python, SQL, R.
+ Languages: Java(android), Python, SQL, R.

  - 👯 My background is in Economics & Statistics with a focus on data science.